Social Cognition Workshop “From Self-Knowledge to Knowing Others”

 Meet Our Team

-We are a team of passionate researchers from UCLouvain, interested in building a network of like-minded individuals focused on investigating the complexity of social cognition in both general and clinical populations.
+We are a team of passionate researchers from UCLouvain, Belgium and University of Vienna, Austria, interested in building a network of like-minded individuals focused on investigating the complexity of social cognition in both general and clinical populations.
 If you would like to connect, please get in touch!

 Prof. Henryk Bukowski